gadse/musicsort/README.md

 ```

 # Developer Info
 To manage dependencies, pipenv is used.
-Use virtualenvs and manage your dependencies manualle, if you wish, but using
+Use virtualenvs and manage your dependencies manually, if you wish, but using
-pipenv is recommended as the maintainer is relying ton it.
+pipenv is recommended as the maintainer is relying on it.